-Havelske Trziste (Marketplace)
+#3 Go Shopping at Havelske Trziste (Marketplace)

 This market has everything – from vegetables and fruit to embroidery and other crafts—perfect for bringing home as a memory of your Prague trip.
-If someone in your travelling party isn’t interested in buying anything, there are plenty of places at the marketplace where you can get a Czech beer.
+If someone at your travelling party isn’t interested in buying anything, there are plenty of places at the marketplace where you can get a Czech beer.

 There are always places and sights that you should not miss when visiting a city.
 One attraction that falls under this category is Prague Castle.
 Prague Castle was built in the 1100s and over the years it has been the residence of the kings of Bohemia, the Holy Roman Emperors and presidents of Czechoslovakia and the Czech Republic.
 Today, it’s one of the largest castles and it’s one of Prague’s main tourist attractions.
 The architecture, the size and the story behind the castle make this one out of the ordinary.